myk-org/distrobox-fedora/README.md

 ```

 ## Tips
 To enter automatically configure your terminal to exec ```distrobox-enter distrobox-fedora``` on each new shell
 Inside the box $HOME will be the box home (under distrobox/fedora) and the local user home is $HOST_HOME
+To execute command on the host from the box run `distrobox-host-exec <command>`